redhat-developer/devspaces-chectl/README.md

       The URL of the external plugin registry.

   --postgres-pvc-storage-class-name=postgres-pvc-storage-class-name
-      persistent volume storage class name to use to store Eclipse Che Postgres database
+      persistent volume storage class name to use to store CodeReady Workspaces postgres database

   --self-signed-cert
       Authorize usage of self signed certificates for encryption.
+                           This is the flag for CodeReady Workspaces to propagate the certificate to components, so they will trust it.
-Note that `self-signed-cert` secret with CA certificate must be created in the configured namespace.
+                           Note that `che-tls` secret with CA certificate must be created in the configured namespace.

   --skip-version-check
       Skip minimal versions check.

   --workspace-pvc-storage-class-name=workspace-pvc-storage-class-name
-      persistent volume(s) storage class name to use to store Eclipse Che workspaces data
+      persistent volume(s) storage class name to use to store CodeReady Workspaces workspaces data
 ```

 _See code: [src/commands/server/start.ts](https://github.com/redhat-developer/codeready-workspaces-chectl/blob/v2.1.0/src/commands/server/start.ts)_

 ## `crwctl server:stop`

-stop CodeReady Workspaces Server
+stop CodeReady Workspaces server

 ```
 USAGE